pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 #### <a id="external-comms"></a> External Communication of Data in Transit Configuration

-Based upon OSS doc:
+Based upon OSS documentation:
 [https://projectcontour.io/docs/v1.22.1/configuration/#tls-configuration](https://projectcontour.io/docs/v1.22.1/configuration/#tls-configuration)

 TLS enables encryption of communication from end-users to the cluster.
-Since Contour is the edge gateway for all the traffic ingressing into the cluster, it is an easy spot to set up TLS and ensure that all communications between users and the cluster are encrypted.
+Because Contour is the edge gateway for all the traffic ingressing into the cluster, it is an easy spot to set up TLS and ensure that all communications between users and the cluster are encrypted.